hatlabs/SH-RPi-daemon/README.md

 The command will fetch the installation script and execute it automatically.

 Manual installation is also possible.
-If you prefer to do that, follow the steps taken in `install.sh` and `overlays/Makefile`.
+If you prefer to do that, follow the steps taken in `install.sh` and `configs/install_configs.sh`.

+## SH-RPi documentation

+For a more detailed SH-RPi documentation, please visit the [documentation website](https://hatlabs.github.io/sh-rpi).

 ## Getting the hardware